open-sauced/docs/docs/community/connections.md

 ---
-id: Connections
+id: connections
 title: 'Grow your network with out connections feature!'
-sidebar_label: 'Connections'
+sidebar_label: 'connections'
 keywords:
-  - Connections
+  - connections
 ---
 The Connections feature serves as a networking hub for the open-source community.